HardlyDifficult/Tutorials/Chapter1.md

 For consistency.

 In this tutorial we will encounter use cases which warrant using a parent GameObject with the sprite in a child for the character and one enemy type.
-For the mechanics we plan to implement, the spike ball would work with or without the sprite in a child GameObject.
+For the mechanics we plan to implement, the SpikeBall would work with or without the sprite in a child GameObject.

 <hr></details>
 <details><summary>What's a Rigidbody2D?</summary>